Download PDF

 In consideration of all library visitors and staff, the following activities are not allowed:

 • Leaving a vulnerable adult or a child under the age of 10 unattended.
-For more details, Safe Child and Vulnerable Adults Policy.
+For more details, refer to the Safe Child and Vulnerable Adults Policy.

-• Attending a program for children, or using a designated children’s computer without being accompanied by a child (0 to 12.)
+• Attending a program for children without being accompanied by a child (0 to 12.)

 • No food or drink is allowed at computer stations.
 Computers are located in public areas and shared by people of all ages and backgrounds.
 Visitors are expected to use library computers in a responsible and courteous manner.
 For more details, refer to the Computer Use and Internet Policy.